jayalabanda/projet-ADD/README.md

 Our to-do list :

-- [ ] Commentate PCA graphs
-- [ ] Transcribe from Python to R
-- [ ] Write our final report on Overleaf, only two months left!
+- [X] Write our final report on Overleaf, only two months left!